-Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews - ECRs) as well as periodic monitoring of our SoQM by an objective team within our firm.
-The results of these procedures, together with our ongoing monitoring, form the basis for the continuous improvement of our SoQM.
+Our monitoring also encompasses a review of completed engagements ("EQRs") as well as periodic monitoring of our SoQM by an objective team within our firm.
+The results of these procedures, together with our ongoing and periodic monitoring, form the basis for the continuous improvement of our SoQM.

-Our firm's monitoring programme is based on a consistent network-wide inspections programme for Assurance based on professional standards relating to quality control, including ISQC 1, as well as network policies, procedures, tools and guidance.
+Our firm's monitoring programme is based on a consistent network-wide inspections programme for Assurance based on professional standards relating to quality control, including ISQM 1, as well as network policies, procedures, tools and guidance.